leehedy/leehedy.github.io/index.md

 ## Welcome!

-My name is Hedy Lee, and this is my blog where I write about statistics, data analysis for fun!
+My name is Hedy Lee, and this is my blog where I write about statistics and perform data analysis for fun!

 ### Markdown